Your Brand Is Invisible to AI, and Regulators Are Still Sleeping

 The regulator asks: "Why did AI claim you sell high-THC for anxiety?"

 Dispensary A answers: "We didn't control that content.
-ChatGPT generated it."
+An AI system generated it."

-This is happening to smaller brands right now with Google Local content.
-Cannabis regulators are cracking down on false product claims in uncontrolled channels.
+This is already familiar from other uncontrolled channels.
+Cannabis regulators care about false product claims, even when the path from source to consumer is messy.
 AI answer engines are a new channel, and the liability framework is unclear.

 What Cannabis Operators Can Do (Today)